 Why do I need to brush my pet?

 Dead hair from the coat must be removed regularly.
-If this is not done routinely throughout the year your pet may start licking its own coat to remove the dead hair.
-This may cause fur balls in the stomach.
-Another consequence of not grooming is your pet's coat may matt up.
+If not done routinely. your pet may start licking their coat to remove the dead hair.
+This can cause fur balls in the stomach.

-Most dogs and cats love being groomed and it can be one of the most rewarding moments of friendship with your pet.
+Most dogs and cats love being brushed.
+It can be one of the most rewarding moments of friendship with your pet.

-Start grooming your pet as a puppy and pick times when they are tired and less energetic.
-Limit your grooming sessions to five minutes as puppies have short attention spans even in this tired state.
-Talk in a reassuring manner and check ears, teeth, paws and nails.
-Over time they will become used to the grooming ritual and enjoy being handled and inspected.
+Start grooming your pet as a puppy or kitten.
+Pick times when they are tired and less energetic.
+Limit your grooming sessions to five minutes, as young pets have short attention spans.
+Talk in a reassuring manner and check ears, teeth, paws, and nails.
+Over time, your pet will become used to the grooming ritual and enjoy being handled and inspected.

 Comb and brush in the direction of hair growth until tangle free.
 Various types of combs and brushes are available for different coats and degree of matting.

 Clipping may involve removing excess coat all over or the removal of mats and tangles from problem areas.
 This is not always easy to do.
 Some dogs and cats are so difficult they may require sedation under supervision.
-It is often best left to an experienced Dog Groomer who understands the needs of your pet and who has the correct equipment to minimise the risk of cutting the skin in difficult to get at places.
+It is often best left to an experienced pet groomer who understands the needs of your pet.
+Professional groomers have the correct equipment to minimise the risk of cuts and deliver the best possible service.

-Skin health is observed during clipping, combing, brushing and bathing.
-Knowing what is normal for your dog is important.
-Changes like skin redness, scale and lumps should always be reported to your local vet when identified.
+Skin health is observed during clipping, combing, brushing, and bathing.
+Knowing what is normal for your pet is important.
+Changes like skin redness, scale, and lumps should always be reported to your vet when identified.